Sciencentistguy/bonkbot/readme.md

 Based on [Serenity](https://github.com/serenity-rs/serenity).

-Available under the terms of the GNU AGPL.
+Available under the terms of the Mozilla Public Licence, version 2.0